CadQuery/cadquery/doc/importexport.rst

 Exporting Assemblies to STEP
 #############################

 It is possible to export CadQuery assemblies directly to STEP.
-The STEP exporter has several options which change the way exported STEP files will appear and operate when opened in other CAD programs.
+The STEP exporter has multiple options which change the way exported STEP files will appear and operate when opened in other CAD programs.
 All assembly export methods shown here will preserve the color information from the assembly.